Syntax Document

 }

-// Using new initializes on the heap and obtains a struct pointer
+// Using new can initialize on heap and get struct pointer

 Default Values